shopware/docs/guides/plugins/plugins/administration/handling-media.md

 # Handling media

+## Overview

+The Shopware 6 Administration provides many components to work with media.
+This guide will show you how to use the most important of them.

 ## The media upload component

 The Shopware 6 Administration media upload component makes it relatively easy to upload media of various kinds such as images, videos and audio files.